As COVID-19 hits swing states, Biden and Trump show sharp contrast

 “This pandemic would’ve been tough for any president because we haven’t seen something like this in 100 years, but the idea that somehow this White House has done anything but completely screw this up is nonsense,” Obama said.

-Reporting by Steve Holland and Trevor Hunnicutt; Additional reporting by Zachary Fagenson in Miami; Writing by Alistair Bell; Editing by Jonathan Oatis and Daniel Wallis
+Reporting by Steve Holland and Trevor Hunnicutt; Additional reporting by Zachary Fagenson in Miami; Writing by Alistair Bell; Editing by Jonathan Oatis, Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.